Get award-winning cover with more benefits and up to 80% of eligible vet bills reimbursed. Find out about your cover options.Get a quick quote

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-Shetland Sheepdogs were not selectively bred small.
-Although some believe this to be the case, the breed was not developed by selectively breeding the Rough Collie.
-The origins of the Shetland Sheepdog is tied up in a number of dog breeds, including the Rough Collie, the Pomeranian, the King Charles Spaniel and perhaps the Border Collie.
+The breed was not developed by selectively breeding the Rough Collie.
+The origins of the Shetland Sheepdog is much more complex, being tied up in a number of dog breeds, including the Rough Collie, the Pomeranian, the King Charles Spaniel and perhaps the Border Collie.
 It is believed that the now extinct Greenland Yakki, a heavy-coated and strong working dog, is also one of the Shetland Sheepdog’s many ancestors.

-Because of the Shetland Islands’ isolated nature, the Shetland Sheepdog remained solely a working dog right up until the early 20th Century.
-It wasn’t until 1909 that the Shetland Sheepdog made its debut on the show scene.
+Because of the Shetland Islands’ isolation from the Scottish mainland, the Shetland Sheepdog remained solely a working dog right up until the early 20th Century.
+It wasn’t until 1909 that the Shetland Sheepdog made its debut on the dog show scene.
 The first example to be introduced to the United States arrived in 1911 and was registered with the American Kennel Club upon its arrival.

-Since this time, the Shetland Sheepdog has proven itself to be a popular show dog and effective competitor in obedience competitions.
-Their keen desire to please their masters, paired with a strong protective instinct is popular with those living in rural areas.
-The Shetland Sheepdog is a popular breed in the United States, the United Kingdom and Australia.
+Since that time, the Shetland Sheepdog has proven itself to be a popular show dog and effective competitor in obedience competitions.
+Their keen desire to please their owners, combined with a strong protective instinct, has made the breed a popular choice among those living in rural areas for generations.
+Today, the Shetland Sheepdog remains a popular breed in the United States, the United Kingdom and Australia.